My Ex Seems So Happy With Her Rebound: Reasons & What To Do

 The situation might be different but if you are in Rolan’s shoes, here are seven possible reasons why your ex seems to be happy with their rebound.

-3. She’s in the honeymoon phase:
+#1.
+She’s in the honeymoon phase:

 The first possibility for why your ex may appear content with her new partner is that they’re still in the honeymoon phase.
 This initial stage of a relationship, where everything seems novel and thrilling, typically lasts six months.
 It’s common for people to seem elated during this time since they are immersed in the happiness and enthusiasm of being with someone new.

 But once the honeymoon phase wears off, their true feelings for each other may become more apparent.
-This doesn’t mean their relationship is doomed, but they recognize that appearances can be deceiving during this stage.
+This doesn’t mean that their relationship is doomed, but they recognise that appearances can be deceiving during this stage.
 After the honeymoon phase ends, couples often start noticing each other’s flaws, and the relationship may deteriorate.

 Another explanation for why your ex may be content with her rebound is that she’s not thinking about the future of their relationship.
 This means that she’s not thinking about the long-term implications of dating someone new so soon after her breakup.